scl1999/ecozeAI-censored/README.md

 Overview
 This repository contains a sanitised snapshot of the core architecture behind ecozeAI, an autonomous supply chain analysis engine.

-Unlike standard "chatbot" wrappers, this system is a headless, event-driven agentic infrastructure designed to perform "Deep Research" tasks without human intervention.
+Unlike standard chatbot wrappers, this system is a headless, event-driven agentic infrastructure designed to perform Deep Research & Analytics tasks without human intervention.
 It currently powers sustainability audits for enterprise clients, automating the creation of ISO-compliant Product Carbon Footprints (PCFs).

 What This Code Demonstrates
-This codebase is an example of "Production-Grade AI".
+This codebase is an example of Production-Grade AI.
 It solves the hard problems that stop AI demos from becoming enterprise products:

 Self-Healing Resilience: It doesn't crash when APIs fail.
 Custom retry logic with exponential backoff handles rate limits (429) and service outages (500) gracefully.
 Cost Governance (FinOps): It tracks token usage in real-time.
 The system utilises Model Cascading—dynamically downgrading from expensive reasoning models to faster models based on task complexity to protect margins.